LovePelmeni/SongPlatformApp/README.md

     SUBSCRIPTION SERVICE (EXTENSION FOR WEB APP)

                 Date: 24.05.22
-I have finally released new API service for Web App Project.
+I have finally released new API service for Song Platform Project.

 Technologies used in the project: